Flyer-Boy/NewApproach/README.md

  6. **The RideHailingGraphModel.png** - The Ride Hailing Graph database model for your reference.
  7. **TenderWorkflow v5.cypher** - A Tendering System Proof of Concept (POC) simulation script.
 This script simulates a Tender system running on a Graph, where the Graph acts as both the Data and Logic layer.
 (Neo4j Compatible)
  8. **TenderWorkflow v6.cypher** - The Tendering System Proof of Concept (POC) simulation script with the RelType property on the ":HAS" collection relationships.
 (Neo4j Compatible)
- 9. **TenderWorkflow v6 - MemGraph.cypher - ** - The Tendering System Proof of Concept (POC) simulation script adapted to work on MemGraph (MemGraph Compatible)
+ 9. **TenderWorkflow v6 - MemGraph.cypher** - The Tendering System Proof of Concept (POC) simulation script adapted to work on MemGraph (MemGraph Compatible)
  10. **TenderWorkflow Graph Model.png** - The Tender Workflow model for you to have a look at.

 You can try it with Neo4j Aura or Neo4j Desktop.
 If you don't have an Aura account yet, get one here: https://neo4j.com/cloud/aura-free/.
 If you are new to Cypher, you can get started at Neo4j's GraphAcademy: https://graphacademy.neo4j.com/